• Home page

 • The Orbigny-Bernon Museum...

-The Aquarium of La Rochelle allows you to visit the marine depths of our coasts but also of other continents, with more than 12,000 varieties of fish and marine animals.
+The La Rochelle Aquarium allows you to visit the marine depths of our coasts but also of other continents, with more than 12,000 varieties of fish and marine animals.

 119 m - La Rochelle

-We advise you to park your car in one of the large free car parks in Les Minimes or in a paying car park.
-La Rochelle also has car parks for motorhomes.
+We recommend parking your car in one of the large free car parks in Les Minimes or in a paid car park.
+La Rochelle also has parking for motorhomes.

-Then, to get around, use the sea bus or the solar-powered electro ferry.
-They allow you to travel by sea in the form of a mini cruise.
+Then, to get around, use either the sea bus or the solar-powered ferry.
+They allow you to travel by sea in the form of a mini cruise .
 You can also use the city's "Yellow Bikes", called Yélo.
 The cycle path map will be provided to you at the tourist office.
-Be aware that there are Passes that allow you to combine transport and visits at very attractive prices.
+Note that there are passes that allow you to combine transport and visits at very attractive prices.

 SURGÈRES AND ITS BUTTER

-In the center of the province of Aunis, the city owes its name to the river Gères which it dominates.
+Located in the center of the Aunis province, Surgères owes its name to the Gères River, which it overlooks.
 A fortified town, built with ramparts, towers, and a feudal castle, it was an ideal place to monitor the marshes and surrounding lands.
-The fortress was badly damaged during the Hundred Years' War and the War of Religion.
+The fortress suffered during the Hundred Years' War and the War of Religion.

-On the ruins, a seigneurial dwelling was built in the 18th century by François de la Rochefoucaud, Marquis of Surgères.
+On the ruins, a stately home was built in the 18th century by François de la Rochefoucaud, Marquis of Surgères.
 Surgères owes its prosperity in the 19th century to viticulture.
 After the ravages of phylloxera in 1876, the town turned to dairy production.
 Eugène Biraud created the first cooperative dairy with the butter that has since made his reputation.

 While strolling through the historic heart, you can visit the Notre-Dame church, a jewel of Romanesque art.
-It is dominated by an octagonal bell tower and has one of the most beautiful façades in the Aunis and Saintonge region, 23 metres long and sculpted with 116 figures.
+It is dominated by an octagonal bell tower and has one of the most beautiful facades in the Aunis and Saintonge region, 23 meters long and sculpted with 116 figures.

 Not to be missed: